That age-old question about age. What is the best age to take a child to Walt Disney World?

 Taking Teenagers to Walt Disney World

-More grownup, more adult fun; You can have a more adult holiday.
+More grownup, more adult fun; you can have a more adult holiday.
 Walt Disney World has so much more to offer than just characters, rides and fireworks.
 There are some amazing restaurants, pools and extra activities like renting boats or bikes.

-Let them loose; The older your teenagers are, the more freedom you can give them within the parks.
+Let them loose; the older your teenagers are, the more freedom you can give them within the parks.
 You don’t have to do the same thing and with free Wi-Fi within the parks, you can keep in touch with them.

-And of course; They’ll remember it.
+And of course; they’ll remember it.

 The Downsides to Taking Teens to Walt Disney World